Kratom Guides

 (LEGAL)

-Except for Sarasota County, kratom is currently legal to consume or purchase in the state of Florida.
+Except for Sarasota County, kratom is currently legal to consume or purchase in the state of Florida as long as you’re over 21.

-The most recent Florida legislation determining whether kratom should be re-classified as a controlled substance did not make much traction in 2017.
-Regardless, there is still widespread controversy about the use of the herb and its possible risks and effectiveness.
+Past legislation determining whether kratom should be re-classified as a controlled substance did not make much traction in 2017.

 Georgia